daniel-lou18/real-estate-data/src/routes/sales/analytics/QUERIES_DOCUMENTATION.md

 Typical result counts:

-- By INSEE code: ~1,000 results
+- By INSEE code: 20 results
-- By department: ~100 results
+- By INSEE code and section: 1127 results
 - By property type: ~10-20 results
 - By year: ~10-20 results
 - By month: ~12 results per year